Pure Soane Sans Caps Specimen.pdf (8.69 MB)

 (Type specimens are defined as typographic designs that showcase a typeface design, its context and use.)

-The Soane Sans Capitals were revived from observed drawings and photographs of the Lodges at Langley Park in Norfolk - from what is likely the earliest extant example of a Soane inscription.
+The Soane Sans Capitals were revived from observed drawings and photographs of Soane's Gate-house Lodges at Langley Park in Norfolk - from what is likely the earliest surviving extant example of a serif-less Soane inscription.
 Their distinctive bold modelling and subtle curl to the ‘J’ which respects the classical Latin alphabet 'I' - have initiated the design of the full font ETRVSCA Sans.

-The research and development of Soane Sans was presented and explained at ATypI18 Antwerp in September 2018.
+The research and development of Soane Sans was presented and explained at ATypI18 Antwerp in September 2018, and was submitted within a Portfolio to the REF21.

 Research Question(s): How will engaging in practice-based research inform the development of a new primal sans typeface, lead to new insights into the context of the serif-less letterforms of the eighteenth-century?